lightspeedwp/cf-zoho/readme.txt

 == Processor Configuration ==

 * When setting a "Layout" you will need to include the name and the ID separated by a | symbol.
 The name goes first, and then the ID. e.g "Direct|11111111111"

-== Upgrade Notice ==

-If you are upgrading from version 1.1.2 or earlier, you will need to give the plugin access to Zoho as per the LSX CF Zoho Options page.
-All other settings should be retained from the previous version of the plugin.